code-423n4/2023-07-basin-findings/data/zhaojie-Q.md

-1.
-In well.so init function.
+1.In well.sol init function,use more efficient algorithms.

 There are nested for loops that determine if there are duplicate elements in the array.
 Time complexity is O(n^2).